wxsd-sales/pwa-controls/README.md

 ## Requirements

-1. RoomOS 10.12.x or above Webex Device with a Webex Room Navigator Paired
+1. RoomOS 10.12.x or above Webex Device with a Webex Room Navigator Paired ( over a LAN connection and powered via POE, not connected directly to the main Webex Device )
 2. Web admin access to the device to uplaod the macro.
 3. Bot or admin access token if you wish to use Cloud xAPI to switch the Navigator back to controller mode from a displayed Web App.
 4. A seperate Controller if your Webex Device doesn't have a touch interface.